ciogeo/opentelemetry-custom-metrics/README.md

 ```
 @AccessMetric
 @TimeToProcessMetric
+public async handle(): Promise<void> {
 ```

 ### Available decorators:

-AccessMetric - counts the number of times a method is called TimeToProcessMetric - exposes a gauge and a histogram with the time it took to process the method
+AccessMetric - counts the number of times a method is called TimeToProcessMetric - exposes a gauge and a histogram with the time it took to process the method (time spent on async calls is not included)

 ### Add your own custom metrics